dcunited001/dcunited001.github.io/_posts/2018-04-05-adversarial-network-analysis-and-the-human-brain.md

   - shape
 - these parameters and our perception of them have major impacts on their dynamics of their (physical interactions.)
+- depth and breadth of internalized information injected as parameters of physical models within the mind.
+  - the depth/breadth changes over time
+  - how this relates to beginner's mind

 - when playing table tennis with a four year old, what aspects of the physics does their mind focus on? are they concerned with whether